laravel/spark-next-docs/src/spark-stripe/upgrade.md

 ### Receipts Renamed To Invoices

-Code, text and files throughout Spark Stripe has been updated to refer to "receipts" as "invoices".
+Code and text throughout Spark Stripe has been updated to refer to "receipts" as "invoices".
 This is to bring Spark Stripe closer to Stripe's own terminology for this concept.
 To accomodate this, you should make the following changes to your application:

 First, rename the corresponding feature flag in your `spark.php` config: